N Nathan Avery Dev

 One operational rule: only send this to customers who you know had a positive experience.
 Don't blast the whole list.
 A 5% reply rate on a 200-customer list = 10 new reviews.
 That's a top-three-thing-this-quarter result for almost any small contractor.

-5. Photos in reviews are now a separate ranking factor
+5. Photos in reviews are worth asking for

 The tactic: in your SMS review request, add a second sentence asking for a quick photo of the finished work.
-Half the customers won't, but the ones who do are worth ~2× a text-only review.
+Half the customers won't, but the ones who do add real weight.

 For trades where the finished work isn't visible (plumbing inside a wall, electrical inside a panel) — ask for a photo of the truck, the technician, or the receipt.
 Anything that proves real interaction works.